wenkokke/setup-agda/README.md

 #### Input: `bdist-compress-exe`

-If specified, the executables are compressed with UPX (https://upx.github.io).
+If specified, the executables are compressed with [UPX](https://upx.github.io).

 Beware that on MacOS and Windows the resulting executables are unsigned, and therefore will cause problems with security.